CarringtonAllison/FindYourDog/README.md

 - User authentication
 - Search for dogs by breed, age, and location
 - Mark dogs as favorites
-- Find a match based on favorite dogs
+- Find a match based on your favorite dogs
 - Pagination and sorting of search results

 ## Installation